 We will always try and help schools that are new to debating or not otherwise able to participate, so if this applies please get in touch and we will see what we can do.
 We have a certain amount of bursary funding dedicated to this purpose.
 Resources are limited, however, and so circumstances such as these will be treated on a case-by-case basis.

-We have a bursary application form here that you can fill out; please ensure you have completed our registration form first.
+We will have a bursary application form that you can fill out; this will be released along with the registration form.

 How many students can each school enter?